plexus.scores.Score module

 Apply a list of processors to text for production predictions.

 This method applies the same processor pipeline used during training/evaluation to production prediction inputs.
-It creates a single-row DataFrame, applies all configured processors, and returns the processed text.
+It creates a Score.Input, applies all configured processors, and returns the processed text.

 - Args: